Release Date: June 12, 2022

 These items require immediate action or decisions.

-For best performance, it's very important to clear your browser's cache before starting to work with WorldShare ILL!
+For best performance, it's very important to clear your browser's cache before starting to work with Tipasa!

 Be sure to utilize Smart fulfillment functionality, including:

-If the link to your library’s catalog has not been set up or if the link needs to be updated, follow the instructions below.
-When you have enabled your online catalog links, you can search your catalog for requested items as a borrower or lender.
+For all other library systems, if the link to your library’s catalog has not been set up or if the link needs to be updated, follow the instructions below.
+When you have enabled your online catalog links, you can quickly search your catalog for requested items as a borrower or lender.

 |Have you updated addresses within each of your borrower and lender Constant Data records in OCLC Service Configuration?
 If not, please do so on behalf of all your borrowing and lending partners.
 Address labels do not print properly unless the addresses are formatted correctly.|